km1036/katmarcin/README.md

-- 👋 Hi, I’m @katmarcin
+- 👋 Hi, I’m @katmarcin.
+I aspire to work in the tech field and apply my knowledge of data science to better the world.
 - 👀 I’m interested in sustainability, climate tech, and impact analysis
 - I’m looking to collaborate on Github
-- How to reach me: Slack or Linkedin: katmarcin
+- How to reach me: Slack or Linkedin @katmarcin

 <!---
 katmarcin/katmarcin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.